babashka/nbb/README.md

 ## Startup time

-The baseline startup time for script is about 200ms seconds on my laptop.
+The baseline startup time for a script is about 200ms seconds on my laptop.
 Ufortunately `npx` adds another 300ms or so.
 To get faster startup time for a local `nbb`, use `$(npm bin)/nbb script.cljs`, or install `nbb` globally..